 While a given standard may be addressed in several courses, certain courses have been selected for the purpose of tracking, documenting, and reporting on each standard.
-These courses are identified in this document with an asterisk () next to the course.
+These courses are identified in this document with an asterisk (\) next to the course.
 For these standards and these courses, the embedded assessments will be approved by the collective decision-making of the graduate SLP faculty.
 As such, the graduate faculty takes corporate responsibility for the formative assessment of each and every CFCC Standard required for certification.
 A grade of B or better does not necessarily mean that each certification standard in the course has been met.
-Only a report from the course instructor will verify that a standard has been met.
-This verification must be documented in the certification portfolio that is maintained by the student.
-A grade of C in a course is a definite indication that a standard has not been met and the student needs to either repeat the course or complete a remediation plan approved by the instructor.
-If you have the option of making this decision, keep in mind that if the course in which a grade of \underline{C} is made is one of the professional disorders courses (including SECD 528 Clinical and Diagnostic Methods), you will not be able to enroll in a clinical practicum involving that disorder with a grade of C.
+At the end of each semester, along with the student's final letter grade, the academic course instructor will electronically submit the standards that the student attained in the course to the Program Director.
+A grade of $\underline{\mathbf{C}}$ in a course is a definite indication that a standard has not been met and the student needs to either repeat the course or complete an intervention/remediation plan approved by the instructor to attain the standards which are incomplete.
+Students must be mindful that if a grade of C or lower is earned in one of the professional disorders courses (including SECD 528 Clinical and Diagnostic Methods), that enrollment in a clinical practicum involving that disorder is prohibited.
+The Program Director will maintain electronic records of standards met in academic courses.